avaneev/biteopt/README.md

 test2.cpp is a convergence test for all available functions.
 Performs many optimization attempts on all functions.
-Prints various performance information, including percentage of rejected attempts.
+Prints various performance information, including percentage of rejected attempts (rejection rate).

 test3.cpp demonstrates the usage of the optimizePlateau() function.